alejo-RB/Stack-MEAN-Frontend/README.md

 2. **Express:** Backend framework used to create the REST API.
 3. **Angular:** Frontend framework used to create the user interface.
 4. **Node.js:** JavaScript runtime environment used to run the backend.
+5. **JavaScript:** Programming language used for client and server-side logic.
+6. **HTML:** Markup language used to structure and present web content.
+7. **Bootstrap:** CSS framework used to quickly and efficiently design and style the user interface.

+These technologies together form the MEAN stack (MongoDB, Express, Angular, Node.js), which provides a solid set of tools for the development of modern and scalable web applications.

+The use of these technologies in the project allows taking advantage of a flexible and scalable database such as MongoDB, the ease of API development with Express, the creation of interactive and responsive user interfaces with Angular, and efficient backend execution with Node.js.
+In addition, JavaScript, HTML and Bootstrap are fundamental to the implementation of the logic, structure and design of the web application.

+By combining these technologies, you get a complete and powerful development environment to create a CRUD (Create, Read, Update, Delete) application with user registration and login functionalities, multi-table data consumption and an attractive design based on the McDonald's Ecuador website.

+The use of these technologies demonstrates your mastery of a modern technological stack in demand in the industry, which can be a strong point for your professional profile and increase your chances of being hired.
 ## Installation and Usage Instructions📑

 1. Clone the repository from [GitHubLink🔗](https://github.com/alejo-RB/react-tasks-application).